industrial-optimization-group/DESDEO/docs/explanation/problem_format.md

       "title": "Name",
       "type": "string"
     },
+    "symbol": {
+      "anyOf": [
+        {
+          "type": "string"
+        },
+        {
+          "type": "null"
+        }
+      ],
+      "default": "Optional symbol to represent the scalarization function.
+This may be used in in UIs and visualizations.", "title": "Symbol"
+    },
     "func": {
       "description": "Function representation of the scalarization.
 This is a JSON object that can be parsed into a function.Must be a valid MathJSON object.
 The symbols in the function must match the symbols defined for objective/variable/constant/extra function.", "items": {},